A Bunsen burner is a type of gas burner that produces a safe, smokeless, hot, non-luminous flame that can be used for various scientific experiments.

 Bunsen burners are normally fitted with a barbed fitting at the base of the chimney to allow a rubber tube to feed gas from a gas nozzle on the laboratory bench.

 The adjustable valve (collar) at the bottom dictates the amount of oxygen that enters the mix.
 With a closed valve, very little oxygen enters and a smoky yellow "low temperature" flame is produced.
 With the valve fully open, a hot, nearly colorless, roaring flame results.

-There are two main fuel sources for a Bunsen burner : natural gas (mostly methane) and liquefied petroleum gas (propane, butane, or a mixture of the two).
-Be sure to select the correct burner for the fuel source you will be using: it is dangerous to use a burner for one type of fuel with the other fuel.
+Be sure to select the correct burner for the fuel source you will be using: it is dangerous to use a burner for one type of fuel with the other fuel

 ◉ There are several types of Bunsen burners to choose from depending on your gas source and experimental conditions :

-◉ Safety Flame : This flame is yellow, easy to see in a well-lit room, and helps others remember that your Bunsen burner is on.
+◉ Safety Flame : The smallest and least hot flame, easy to see in a well-lit room, and helps others remember that your burner is on.
 Reaches temperatures of approximately 300 degrees, not used to heat materials for experiment.

-Explanation : When the vent of a Bunsen burner is closed , the air needed for the combustion reaction comes only from the area near the top of the burner, incomplete combustion, resulting in a bright yellow flame resembling a candle.
+Explanation : When the vent is closed, the air needed for the combustion reaction comes only from the area near the top of the burner, incomplete combustion, resulting in a bright yellow flame resembling a candle.

 ◉ Medium blue flame : This particular flame on a burner can reach 500 degrees.
 Can be difficult to see in a bright room and is created when the air gap is partially open.